-One of the most insidious obstacles to achievement is our tendency to resign to the many pessimistic voices in our heads that advocate caution and forethought before making decisions.
-Instead of accepting failure as an inherent possibility in any undertaking, we tend to espouse inaction under the guise of weighing every fact against possible outcomes.
-We are predisposed to devising excuses for our indolence.
+One of the most insidious obstacles to achievement is our tendency to give in to the pessimistic voices in our heads that advocate caution and forethought before making decisions.
+Instead of accepting failure as an inherent possibility in any undertaking, we tend to espouse inaction in order to weigh every fact against possible outcomes.
+We are thus predisposed to devising excuses for our indolence.

 Follow the “10-Minute Dash” technique to get a task going and overcome procrastination.